cdktf/cdktf-provider-googlebeta/docs/googleComputeResizeRequest.csharp.md

 - *Type:* string

-The name of the managed instance group.
+The reference of the instance group manager this ResizeRequest is a part of.

-The name should conform to RFC1035 or be a resource ID.
-Authorization requires the following IAM permission on the specified resource instanceGroupManager:
-*compute.instanceGroupManagers.update

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.14.1/docs/resources/google_compute_resize_request#instance_group_manager GoogleComputeResizeRequest#instance_group_manager}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.15.0/docs/resources/google_compute_resize_request#instance_group_manager GoogleComputeResizeRequest#instance_group_manager}

 ---